rabeyazaman/water-contamination-ml/README.md

 - Synthetic dataset generator (so the project runs even before downloading the Kaggle dataset)
 - Compatible with the **Kaggle Water Potability dataset** (Aditya Kadiwal) out of the box
 - Publication-style research report in [report/research_report.md](report/research_report.md)
-- Designed for **scholarship applications, university admissions, and research portfolio**

 ---